Players who understand how to use the rally break have an advantage

 Read these 2 links opposite for some practical ideas, each will only take 2-3 minutes of your time.

-In my opinion, having control of your self-talk is more important than having perfect technique.
-In fact, it’s far more important!
+Having control of your self-talk is more important than having perfect technique, it’s far more important!

 Trigger words or Phrases